This is a story about a boy in middle school who also happens to be a Royal Prince. Reading time: 15-18 minutes

 He would have to look it up later.
 It was time for Prayer, and afterwards the Elders were gathering for the jalsa.
 He washed himself at the sink, then went downstairs.
 He greeted each guest with eye contact and a handshake.
 The men assembled in silent rows, facing east, as the foremost of them announced “Allaaaaahu Akbar.”

 Abu Ameer, ibn Abdel Kareem, began: “I Greet you with Peace.
-We thank Allah that you have joined us in health.”
+We thank Allah that you have joined us in good health.”

 An Elder responded, “Oh Abu Ameer, most gracious and kind, you’ve welcomed us into your home.”